sbancuz/Appunti/Flow optimization problems.md

 The computation if a feasible flow can be performed in polynomial time by means of a maximum flow algorithm on an appropriate graph.
 ### Multi-commodity flow problems

 The problems characterized so far are homogeneous in respect to the flow.
+This means that more than one **type** of item can be passed around the graph and the flows generated are distinct.

+This however does not imply solving the two flow problems separately and then recompose them after.
+This is a very difficult problem, and it's the reason that [[Linear programming]] exists.